nim65s/matrix-webhook/README.md

 Set the following environment variables:

-- MMW_BOT_MATRIX_URL: the url of the matrix homeserver
+- MATRIX_URL: the url of the matrix homeserver
-- MMW_BOT_MATRIX_ID: the user id of the bot on this server
+- MATRIX_ID: the user id of the bot on this server
-- MMW_BOT_MATRIX_PW: the password for this user
+- MATRIX_PW: the password for this user
-- MMW_BOT_ROOM_ID: the room on which send the notifications
+- ROOM_ID: the room on which send the notifications

 ## Dev